Why replace sugar? How?

 Do your own research

-Again, in some countries, only the stevia extract is permitted to be bought and sold.
+As of this writing, in some countries, only the stevia extract is permitted to be bought and sold.
 Trading the dried leaves is forbidden in these countries.
 The legislation is country-specific, and it can change.

 Sometimes, when you think you are hungry, you are really thirsty.